alukosdev/ccsp/guidance/aicpa-pmf.md

 ## Noteworthy

 - [x] The PMF contains *nine* privacy components.
+- [x] The PMF aligns with the Privacy Principle of the SOC 2 TSC.
 - [x] The adoption of PMF is voluntary.

 ## Sources